You stare at the blank screen, and the cursor blinks back. You start to wonder if it's not gently mocking you.

 These schedules are about keeping track of tasks and showing your client that you're organized and committed to timely results.
 Remember that SEO is a gradual process, a long-term play for long-term gains, so include time for regular updates and adjustments to your strategy.

 Be realistic with your timelines.
-Take into account the amount of work involved and any external factors that could affect the schedule.
+Take into account the amount of work involved and any external factors that could affect the schedule—and remember to allow time for feedback and revisions.
 Clear timelines will help manage client expectations while ensuring everyone knows when to expect progress and results.

 Make sure your pricing is easy to understand.
 Explain each pricing tier and option with a clear explanation of what it entails and the benefits it brings to your business.
 Whether to increase website visibility or drive traffic, show how each pricing tier adds value to them.